cortneycogar/FilmVerse-2.0/Readme.md

 * image
 	* Applied to a dt tag.
 Consists of an image of the film's poster.

-* found
-	* Applied to a UL tag.
-This is a list of the films retrieved that match a user's query.

 # Rel attribute values